Questions about COVID-19 and pregnancy?

 After Baby is Born

-At the Center for Life, we want to help you make a successful transition into parenthood.
+At the Family Birthing Center, we want to help you make a successful transition into parenthood.

 Our nursing Mission Partners address concerns you might have about caring for yourself and your baby to help you feel prepared for discharge.

-As a Baby-Friendly Hospital, OSF Saint Anthony is dedicated to giving all mothers the information, confidence and skills necessary to successfully initiate and continue breastfeeding their babies or feeding formula safely and gives special recognition to hospitals that have done so.
+OSF Saint Anthony is dedicated to giving all mothers the information, confidence and skills necessary to successfully initiate and continue breastfeeding their babies or feeding formula safely.

 Becoming a new parent often presents stressful changes and numerous questions.
 New mothers are scheduled for a complimentary visit with the Postpartum Clinic 24 to 48 hours after hospital discharge.